There are two things information security consultants are all-too familiar with seeing:

 - The look of despair on a client’s face just after they’ve suffered a network security breach.

-- How that same client appears when their security gaps are remediated, and they discover new ways to share sensitive information safely.
+- How that same client appears when their security gaps are remediated, and they discover new ways for secure document sharing.

 Just like with any technology, security measures are only as effective as the policies and practices applied to using them.
 It only takes a temporary lapse of judgement, or a simple misunderstanding by a well-meaning employee to expose sensitive files, company intel, or your customers’ confidential data to opportunistic hackers.